Follow TV Tropes

 • Don't Eat and Swim: The idea that you have to wait thirty minutes to go swimming after you eat so as to avoid getting cramps is a myth that's been debunked hundreds of times.
 There are no recorded instances of drownings or near-drownings caused by cramps developed from eating.
 And there's multiple experiments all across the Internet that show people eating meals, going swimming instantly after they're done, and getting no cramps at all.
 If this trope gets used at all these days, it's going to be exaggerated for the sake of comedy, like a character just dipping their toe in the water and suddenly developing full-body cramps that completely paralyze them.

-• Donut Mess with a Cop: Depending on the jurisdiction, many donut shops now would either offer free donuts and coffee to law enforcement officials as a public service, or face fines or other undesirable consequences if they gave them out for free, as it would be considered bribery.
+• Donut Mess with a Cop: Depending on the jurisdiction, many donut shops now either offer free donuts and coffee to law enforcement officials as a public service, or face fines or other undesirable consequences if they gave them out for free, as it would be considered bribery.
 On the other hand, this just means the cops buy the donuts and coffee and still hang out there, so it manages to remain true even though it's a dead horse trope.
-In many places, donut shop hours fit with their shifts, and were among the last places to allow indoor smoking, which also made them attractive places to be for cops on graveyard shifts.
-Cops are fully aware of the trope and treat it with a laugh, because who doesn't like donuts?
+In many places, donut shop hours fit with their shifts, and the fact they were among the last places to allow indoor smoking made them attractive places to be for cops on graveyard shifts.
+Cops are fully aware of the trope and treat it with a laugh, because everyone loves donuts.

-• Driving a Desk: Filming technology has thoroughly improved to the point where this kind of technique is all but obsolete.
-Filmmakers who try to play this straight in the modern day would likely get accused of Special Effect Failure, unless they're doing it to homage the past in some way.
+• Driving a Desk: Filming technology has improved so much that this kind of technique is all but obsolete.
+Filmmakers who try to play this straight in the modern day are often accused of Special Effect Failure, unless they're doing it to homage the past in some way.

-• Dumb Dinos: Dinosaurs are no longer seriously considered to be stupid, plodding reptilian giants, thanks to newer scientific discoveries and media such as Jurassic Park establishing them as agile, intelligent animals, or even giving them feathers.
+• Dumb Dinos: Dinosaurs are no longer seriously considered to be stupid, plodding reptilian giants, thanks to newer scientific discoveries and media such as Jurassic Park establishing them as agile, intelligent, and (in some cases) feathered animals.

 • Dunce Cap: The only time this really saw much use was in the early 20th century.
 Anyone trying it in real life nowadays would be setting themselves up for all kinds of trouble.
-Plus, with an increased focus against bullying in The New '10s, singling out a student and calling him stupid in this manner, even in fiction, would never fly.
+Plus, with a stronger stance against bullying in The New '10s, singling out a student and calling him stupid in this manner, even in fiction, would never fly.

 • Eek, a Mouse!!: Rarely used; frequently parodied.
 Older examples are rooted in a very specific and sexist image of women dating back to the early part of the 20th Century, but it's still visible in old Looney Tunes cartoons and in the odd ironic reference.
 But playing this straight anymore is out of the question.

-• Exploding Calendar: Pretty much everyone has done a gag at some point or another, making the joke a trope of its own.
+• Exploding Calendar: Almost everyone has done this gag at some point or another, making the joke a trope of its own.

 • Speaking of newspapers, there's the paperboy calling out "Extra Extra!"

-• Face on a Milk Carton: Thanks to instant alert systems like the Amber Alert system, which allows missing children's names to be broadcast on television, radio and expressway signs within minutes.
-These days, most cell phones will also get alerts of this kind accompanied by a loud alert tone.
+• Face on a Milk Carton: Thanks to instant alert systems like the Amber Alert system, which allows missing children's names to be broadcast on television, radio, expressway signs, and cell phones within minutes.
 You might still see it on Iceland-brand milk bottles, but otherwise this is almost never seen anymore in real life, and hardly ever done seriously in fiction these days.
 However, they still exist, in the form of dozens of posters (with age progression) at the entrances to Wal-Mart stores and some grocery store chains.

-• Faux Interracial Relationship: Died out due to better attitudes on interracial marriages.
+• Faux Interracial Relationship: Died out due to interracial marriages being all but completely destigmatized.

 • Flashback Stares: Characters who stop to stare wistfully into the mid-distance are more likely to be interrupted by another character asking what they're looking at.

-• Floating Advice Reminder: The traditional version of "partially transparent heads appearing to give advice" is virtually never played straight, and if it is used, only in parody.
+• Floating Advice Reminder: The traditional version of "partially transparent heads appearing to give advice" is virtually never played straight, and is used only in parody.
 Nowadays, it's much more likely to be shown as a hologram in a Science Fiction setting, and it won't be like the traditional usage of the trope.

-• Foreign Wrestling Heel: Due to audiences not generally finding the fact that a wrestler is a foreigner to be enough of a reason to view them as a villain, most audiences find this type of character very difficult to take seriously when played completely straight.
-Modern depictions of this character type will either be a parody, or at least be a villain that happens to be foreign, as opposed to a villain because they're foreign and just hate America.
+• Foreign Wrestling Heel: Due to audiences not generally finding the fact that a wrestler is a foreigner enough of a reason to view them as a villain, most audiences find this type of character very difficult to take seriously when played completely straight.
+Modern depictions of this character type will either be a parody, or at least a villain who happens to be foreign, as opposed to a villain because they're foreign and just hate America (or whichever country a given wrestling scene is from).
 Another reason for this trope's decline is because, for the most part, the modern wrestling world tends to focus on what a wrestler can do, with things like where they come from and what they look like as only a footnote.
-WWE is about the only major company in the world that still plays this trope completely straight, even in the 2010s, and even their use of it comes with a dose of Grandfather Clause.
+WWE is one of the few major companies in the world that still plays this trope completely straight, even in the 2010s, and even their use of it comes with a dose of Grandfather Clause.

 • Glove Slap: Just slapping them is far more common now.
-Not to mention that the thin fashionable gloves used in this trope are all but dead as a men's accessory.
+The thin, fashionable gloves used in this trope are also all but dead as a men's accessory.

 • Good Angel, Bad Angel: Straight examples are rare in these days.
 Playing with a Trope is more common: two devils, two angels, convincing devil and dimwit angel, the devil and the angel agree, etc.

-• Great White Hunter: A combination of accusations of racism and of an increase in animal rights.
-If one such hunter does show up, he'll either be laughably behind-the-times or genuinely evil.
+• Great White Hunter: Growing concerns over animal conservation and environmentalism have made this trope unpopular for many.
+If one such hunter does show up, he'll either be an Anti-Hero or a straight-up villain.
 Sympathetic versions who are safari guides, game wardens, wildlife conservationists or Steve Irwin clones may show up, but they aren't hunters in the traditional sense.
-The only form of heroic "gentleman hunter" that still appears is one who's hunting a nonexistent or no-longer-existent species such as aliens, monsters, or dinosaurs (think Roland Tembo.)
+The only types of heroic "gentleman hunters" that still appear are either those hunting nonexistent or extinct species such as aliens, monsters, or dinosaurs (think Roland Tembo), or the player character in a video game such as Monster Hunter or Red Dead Redemption.

 • Helping Granny Cross the Street: The only examples you'll see in modern media involves the old lady never wanting to cross in the first place, or crankily belting the hero with their cane or handbag.
-Occasionally the straight version still shows up in commercials and music videos with a "good deeds, pass them on" theme.
+The straight version still occasionally shows up in commercials and music videos with a "good deeds, pass them on" theme.

-• Hypno Ray: Hypnotism in general has been getting a lot of scrutiny as a technique since the Turn of the Millennium.
-For one thing, you can only be hypnotized if you want to be hypnotized.
-And that's if you're not one of the people who can't be hypnotized at all (even if they wanted to be).
-Also, hypnotism can't make people do things that they wouldn't normally do, so telling a hypnotized person to (for instance) attack someone they love would just snap them out of it.
-Finally, the various methods to induce hypnotism usually involve deep relaxation or intense eye focus, things that a ray gun simply wouldn't be able to do.
-While Mind Control and its various tropes are still around, using a beam from a Mad Scientist to do it has gradually fallen out of favor.
-Such ray guns in fiction these days are reserved exclusively for comedic works, as it's pretty hard to take it seriously anymore.
-The ray gun in these works will only work on characters that are really stupid, use Exact Words to make it so that the hypnotizer comes to regret using the hypno ray through unintended consequences, or just outright not work at all.
-But it will never be played totally straight anymore.
+• Hypno Ray: Hypnotism in general has been getting a lot of scrutiny as a technique since the Turn of the Millennium, and instant hypnotism devices have fallen out of favor in fiction due to these criticisms.
+First of all, you can only be hypnotized if you consent to it first, and that's assuming you're not one of the people who can't be hypnotized at all.
+Hypnotism also can't make people do things that they wouldn't normally do, so telling a hypnotized person to (for instance) attack someone they love or do something life-threatening would just snap them out of it.
+Finally, the various methods to induce hypnotism usually involve deep relaxation or intense eye focus, things that a ray gun or other mind control device wouldn't be able to do, much less do instantly.
+While Mind Control tropes are still around, using a beam from a Mad Scientist isn't seen outside of comedic works, as it's pretty hard to take it seriously anymore — and even then, they usually either work only on characters who are established to be stupid, use Exact Words to make it so that the hypnotizer comes to regret using the hypno ray through unintended consequences, or just outright not work.

 • I Remember It Like It Was Yesterday as a segue into a Flash Back.
 More often than not, "it" was yesterday or maybe even "earlier today."

-• Idea Bulb: Nowadays usually has the lightbulb somehow breaking or turning off if they have a bad idea or forget, or using candles or other sources of light for characters predating the lightbulb, or possibly even taking the lightbulb out and using it in their idea.
+• Idea Bulb: Nowadays usually has the lightbulb somehow breaking or turning off if the character has a bad idea or forget, or using candles or other sources of light for characters predating the lightbulb, or possibly even taking the lightbulb out and using it in their idea.

 • Imagine the Audience Naked: As a method to calm your nerves during public speaking, imagining your audience naked/in their underwear/etc. doesn't work.
 Editorials and blog posts on the subject say even managing to do this at all is very unlikely, since you're probably not capable of imagining something like that in such a high-stress situation.
-And even if you were capable of it, this has a high likelihood of backfiring because of how needlessly distracting it is.
+And even if you were capable of it, it has a high likelihood of backfiring because of how needlessly distracting it is.
 There are many ways of calming your nerves during public speaking, but imagining your audience naked is absolutely not one of them.
-If a work uses this trope, it will parody the concept, usually by making the audience actually naked with the speaker thinking they've got a great imagination.
+If a work uses this trope, it will parody the concept, usually by making the audience actually naked with the speaker thinking they've got a great imagination, or the speaker mistakenly imagining themselves naked too.

 • In a World…: Any time you hear the words "In a world..." in a trailer these days, it's parodying the trope.
 Announcers in trailers themselves have gone the way of the dodo as well, with trailers now almost always relying on cut-together scenes and dialogue to Show, Don't Tell.